saulocantanhede/tfgreek2/docs/features/discontinuous.md

 ## Feature description

-Set to 1 if the word is out of sequence in the XML source data in relation to the running text.
+The `discontinuous` feature is set to `1` if the word is out of sequence in the XML source data in relation to the running text.
+This feature helps identify words that are repositioned due to the limitations of XML structure, which cannot accommodate overlapping structures.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values